Scouts-L Mail Archive for April of 1999: Background Checks (long)

 I'm off of my soapbox now.
 You can tell this is a very touch subject with

 me.
 I won't go into details, but because someone slipped through the

-"cracks" is not good enough when it comes to protecting a child.
-AND IT
+"cracks", is not a good enough excuse when it comes to protecting a child.

-I'm sorry this is long.
-This is a subject that should be real easy to
+I'm sorry this is so long.
+This a subject that should be real easy to

 Assistant Scoutmaster Troop 374, Committee Chairman Pack 376, Unit